 This elevation faces residential properties on the north side of Catharine Street.
 It has as hip and valley roofline which has been recently clad in asphalt shingles which replaced the original slate roofing materials.
 Measuring eight bays wide and two stories tall, this elevation is constructed in four distinct sections.
-Each section is two bays wide with original stained-glass windows with stone sills and lintels in pairs and enclosed basement-level windows.
+Each section is two bays wide with window openings featuring stone sills and lintels in pairs and enclosed basement-level windows.
+The original window fixtures were stained glass, but all the windows on this elevation are in the process of being replaced with synthetic sash fixtures.
+Some of these fixtures have been installed though many of the apertures are completely open or have been boarded up with plywood.
 Similar to the eastern elevation of the 1905 chapel, the first-floor windows are rectangular in form and the second story windows exhibit Tudor arches.
 The first (easternmost) section, which shares a buttressed corner with the northern elevation features a front gabled end with a stained-glass quatrefoil window in the apex.
 A stone chimney with a decorative buttress separates this easternmost second with the adjacent section (second) which features four windows.
 The next (third section) is nearly identical to the first section with a quatrefoil apex window and a gable end.
 It is defined by decorative buttresses on either side.
 The westernmost (fourth) section varies slightly compared to the rest of the elevation.
 While it features the two Tudor arch windows on the second floor, instead of a window opening on the western edge of the first floor, a single door with a Tudor arch transom is located at the building's northwest corner.
 This auxiliary entrance is accessed from a set of stone steps with wrought iron railing.
 A final buttress is also located at this corner and serves as a barrier between the church and adjacent residential properties.